-We have ten specialist science laboratories, each equipped with state of the art interactive whiteboards, and one fully equipped computer suite.
+We have ten specialist science laboratories, and one fully equipped computer suite.

 Science and everyday life cannot and should not be separated.Rosalind Franklin